Custom Blockchain

 }

-section lists the accounts to which the assets are distributed in the genesis block, the genesis
+The Addresses section lists the accounts to which the assets are distributed in the genesis block, the waves section will be used later in Step 5.

 # Step 5

-) and edit it with a text editor.
-Use example configuration file (opens new window) for reference.
+In the JAR file location directory create *.conf file with any name (for example waves-custom-network.conf) and edit it with a text editor.
+Use example configuration file for reference.

 See Node Configuration article for more information about Waves configuration file.

-parameter is not redefined, the default node folder is:
+If the directory parameter is not redefined, the default node directory is:

 # Step 6